Research and Translations

 - We will acknowledge research requests and payment upon receipt.
 Due to the large number of requests we receive, limited staff and our policy of taking them in date order, please expect a minimum of 8-10 weeks before a report is returned to you.

-Note: For those of you who might want a quicker turn-around time, Danish researcher Per Andersen of Copenhagen has offered his research services.
+- Per Andersen of Copenhagen offers his research services.
 His webpage is www.familyresearch.dk and he can be contacted by email.

 To Request a Translation:

 - Send or email a clear copy of the material to be translated, rather than the originals.
-The Danish Immigrant Museum cannot be responsible for original documents.
+Museum of Danish America cannot be responsible for original documents.

 - Print and fill out the Translation Request Form.

-- Include a check or money order for a minimum of 1 hour's work, payable to "The Danish Immigrant Museum"
+- Include a check or money order for a minimum of 1 hour's work, payable to "Museum of Danish America"

 - Completion time is usually 1-4 weeks